-For 2024/25 Admission to Catholic schools within the Our Lady of Lourdes Catholic Multi-Academy Trust
+For 2025/26 Admission to Catholic Academies within the Our Lady of Lourdes Catholic Multi-Academy Trust

-If you are expressing a preference for a place for your child at a Catholic school within the Our Lady of Lourdes Catholic Multi-Academy Trust and wish to apply under a faith criterion you should complete this Supplementary Information Form and provide the evidence required.
+If you are expressing a preference for a place for your child at a Catholic academy within the Our Lady of Lourdes Catholic Multi-Academy Trust and wish to apply under a faith criterion you should complete this Supplementary Information Form and provide the evidence required.

-- \ The completed Supplementary Information Form, together with any required evidence, (see below), should be returned to the school by the same closing date set by the Local Authority for the return of the Common Application Form. - \ If you are applying to more than one Catholic school you will need to complete a separate Supplementary Information Form for each school. - \ Your application will be ranked in a lower category if you do not provide the evidence required as listed in the table overleaf. - \\ Remember you must also complete the Common Application Form provided by the Local Authority.
-When completing the Common Application Form it is important that you provide details of any siblings (brothers or sisters) who will be attending the school at the proposed time of admission.
-If this information is not provided your application will be ranked lower and this may affect your child's chance of being offered a place.
+- The completed Supplementary Information Form, together with any required evidence, (see below), should be returned to the academy by the same closing date set by the Local Authority for the return of the Common Application Form. - If you are applying to more than one Catholic academy you will need to complete a separate Supplementary Information Form for each academy. - If you do not provide the information required in this form and return it to the academy, with all supporting documentation, your child may not be placed in the appropriate faith category and this may affect your child's chance of being offered a place. - Remember you must also complete the Common Application Form provided by the Local Authority. - When completing the Common Application Form, it is important that you provide details of any siblings (brothers or sisters) who will be attending the Catholic academy at the proposed time of admission.
+If this information is not provided the admission authority of the Catholic academy may not be able to place the application within the correct criterion.

-Name of school
+Name of academy

 applying to:

-Surname of child:
+Surname of

+child:

 Forename(s) of Date of birth

 child: / /

-Parent / Carer Full

-Name

 Child's home

 address Postcode

+Parent / Carer Parent / Carer

+Full Name email

 Telephone Mobile

+Number Number